 But the year 2018 has brought a dramatic change in the boxing broadcast industry, probably as big as the launch of HBO pay-per-view or the first broadcast of Showtime Championship Boxing.

 Therefore, the company decided to call it quits on boxing.
-Most probably since more and more streaming services are setting their sites on broadcasting fights nowadays.
+Most probably since more and more streaming services are setting their sights on broadcasting fights nowadays.

 Change in Boxing Broadcasting

 Although boxing has made previous attempts at making use of web technology in the past, including Golden Boy club shows on RingTV and Major League Baseball‘s streaming platform, the sport had never tasted much success with it.
 Today, you can be a diehard boxing fan and enjoy every major fight, without even owning a television.

 Yes, something that boxing lovers have been doing for a long time illegally is now not only legal but also turning out to be quite popular.
 You don’t have to turn on a television to catch a fight.
 Why?
 Well, because every major fight is available on a specific streaming website/channel.
 Let’s take a look at our options:

 Ever heard of Top Rank?
 Well, it’s a boxing promotion that incorporated in 1973 and has become one of the biggest companies in boxing history.
 In case you didn’t know, is the official broadcaster for the promoter’s fights.

 Back in 2017, ESPN broke a record that no other channel has done in boxing.
 It became the first non-premium channel to broadcast a Pacquiao fight.
 Also, it marked Pacquiao’s first non-PPV fight since 2005.